seanbutler/Morris/README.md

 # Morris Programming Language

 Sometimes you just want to program a game and not worry about the associated technology.
-No CMake, windowing or opengl configuration and linking woes.
+No CMake, windowing or opengl configuration no linking woes.

 Morris is a language with everything you need in one binary.
 Compiler and runtime integrated together.
 Forget dependencies.
 Distribute sources or compiled bytecode, both are executable.

-Moris is a work in progress, very early on.
-Expect things to break and change (for the better).
+Morris is a work in progress, its still very early stages.
+Its likely some things will break and change (for the better).

 This distribution of Morris is closely integrated with SFML so the common parts of games: graphics, physics, window, input, sound, fonts, networking, etc. are all integrated, cross platform and ready to go because of that wonderful library.